amiller0806/ORM-E-Commerce-Master/Readme.md

   In the terminal:
  1. Ensure you are in the correct folder, “ORM-E-Commerce”
- 2. Type “npm i” or “npm install” in the terminal.
+ 2. Type “npm i” or “npm install” in the terminal3

   ### Contribution
   Ariel Miller